youngflee/youngflee.github.io/_posts/2016-03-01-watching-movies.md

 7. Goldfinger
 8. The Bad Sleep Well (a Kurosawa film)

 So that's what I'll be talking about in my next blog.
-See you all then, I guess.
+See you all then!

 <img src="https://media.giphy.com/media/KBfKueAjIJV8Q/giphy.gif" alt="Finger Gun" style="width: 35em; margin: 1em 7.5em;">